 All treaties cover inheritance tax and transfer duty with respect to bequests.
-Dutch transfer duty was abolished on 1 January 2010.

 The only treaties that cover gift tax are the treaties with the United Kingdom and Austria.
 The tax arrangement that applies between the Netherlands and Curacao, Aruba and St. Maarten also applies to gifts.